cloudbridgeuy/rargs/web/content/docs/getting-started/quick-start.md

 There are some additional options that this task can consume so let's add them.
 Also, to help us craft the required `JSON` object we'll use a tool called `jo`.

+> We'll also add `jo` as a local dependency required when calling the `fill-mask` command.

 ```bash
 # @cmd Fill Mask
 # @help Tries to fill a hole with a missing word (token to be precise).